-- predict EPHIN temperature as a function of time and pitch angle to aid in Mission Planning. - 2.
-Solar pitch angles greater than 170 degrees are not accessible.
+- 2. Solar pitch angles greater than 170 degrees are not accessible.
 This is necessary to prevent excessive cooling of the propellant lines, which might then rupture.
-For cycle 11 we urge that you carefully consider how to configure your observation such that it does not require a pitch angle greater than 170 degrees.
-This may be done, for example, by imposing no constraints on the observation, or by using the Chandra Pitch Roll and Visibility tool (PRoVis) at http://cxc.harvard.edu/soft/provis/ to see if your time or roll constraint is acceptable within the allowable pitch angles, i.e. between 46 and 170 degrees.
+For cycle 12 we urge that you carefully consider how to configure your observation such that it does not require a pitch angle greater than 170 degrees.
+This may be done, for example, by imposing no constraints on the observation, or by using the Chandra Pitch Roll and Visibility tool (ProVIS) at http://cxc.harvard.edu/soft/provis/ to see if your time or roll constraint is acceptable within the allowable pitch angles, i.e. between 46 and 170 degrees.
 Even this must be tempered by considering the EPHIN-imposed pitch-angle constraints discussed above.
 It is possible that a peerreview accepted proposal may, in fact, not be accomplished because of these safety constraints.
-To avoid this unpleasant possibility, observers are urged to carefully plan their observations using all the proposal preparation tools and contacting the CXC HelpDesk if necessary. - 3.
+To avoid this unpleasant possibility, observers are urged to plan their observations carefully using all the proposal preparation tools and contacting the CXC HelpDesk if necessary. - 3.
 There are observing restrictions in the pitch angle range 156-170 degrees imposed by the need to prevent propellant lines from dipping to low temperatures before line heaters switch on. - 4.
 Owing to the changing thermal environment, the ACIS Power Supply and Mechanism Controller (PSMC) Detector Electronics Assembly (DEA) has been warming and is expected to continue so doing.
 The temperature is affected by both the solar pitch angle and by the number of ACIS chips in use.
 As a result, allowable durations for 6-chip ACIS observations at solar pitch angles of less than about 56 degrees will be limited.
 ACIS observers are being asked to specify optional chips and the priority order in which these may be turned off; this information will be used as needed during the mission planning process to control ACIS temperatures (see 6.20.1).
-Observers are encouraged to avoid specifying ACIS observations that require 5 or 6 chips and that must also be executed at solar pich angle below about 56 degrees.
+Observers are encouraged to avoid specifying ACIS observations that require 5 or 6 chips and that must also be executed at solar pitch angle below about 56 degrees. - 5.
+In September 2009 concern about heating of multiple spacecraft components motivated the imposition of an additional constraint that requires balancing time forward of 75 degrees with approximately half that time at high (cold) solar pitch angles, and prohibits the buildup of more than 35-40 hrs of forward time before countervailing dwells at cold pitch are required.
+The detailed requirements are under study, and may be season-dependent (owing to the eccentricity of the Earth's orbit).